usgrant4/aks-api-demo/docs/DEVELOPER_GUIDE.md

 # Developer Guide: Getting Started

-This guide will help you get set up and start deploying to the liatrio-demo project in minutes.
+This guide will help you as a dev get set up and start deploying to the liatrio-demo project in minutes.

 ## Table of Contents